What is a seat belt locking clip? I’m glad you asked…

 How to use a locking clip on a car seat?

 If a picture is worth a thousand words, a video is worth a million in this case.
 After you’ve received your locking clip, come back to this post and watch this video.
-It can be tricky to use (especially under the watchful eye of an impatient taxi driver) so be sure to practice a few times at home before your trip.
+It can be tricky to use (especially under the watchful eye of an impatient taxi driver) so be sure to practice how to install car seat without locking the seat belt a few times at home before your trip.

-There are a few requirements for the seatbelt to be usable with a locking clip.
+There are a few requirements for the seatbelt to be usable with a locking clip for car seat installation.

 - It has to be a lap-shoulder belt (not a lap-only seatbelt)

 - The lap and shoulder belt have to be one piece of fabric webbing

 - The “latch plate” (part where the metal buckle tongue is) has to slide freely along the seatbelt

 If it’s a lap-only seatbelt, chances are high that it locks on its own anyway!
 There are some other seatbelt lock styles you may find like a locking latch plate, and those don’t require a locking clip.

 Do you have any other questions about locking clips?
 Let us know in the comments!